 Step 2 – Find Your Recipes

 For your first week, choose one or two recipes to meal prep.
 An easy tip is to choose some healthy recipes you already know and enjoy.
 This way, you already know what to buy and the steps to cook; this will save you time and effort.
 As you get deeper into meal prepping, you may discover that tracking down new and delicious healthy recipes is a fun and exciting part of the process.
 Ask friends and family members for their favorites or consult your trusted online food resources.
-(Did you know that the EōS Fitness blog includes many yummy and healthy recipes, like these superfood snacks or these 10 high-protein smoothies?)
+(Did you know that the EōS Fitness blog includes many yummy and healthy recipes, like these 10 high-protein smoothies?)

 Make sure your chosen recipes that support your health and fitness goals.
 For example, if you are seeking to shed body fat, consider keeping a close watch on your calories.
 If your goal is to build muscle mass, your meals should include plenty of protein.
 (Here’s more on how to choose a diet and exercise plan that works for you.)